Mounds (candy bar)

-Mounds is a candy bar made by The Hershey Company, consisting of shredded, sweetened coconut coated in dark chocolate.
+Mounds is a candy bar made by the Hershey Company, consisting of shredded, sweetened coconut coated in dark chocolate.
 The company also produces the Almond Joy, a similar bar topped by whole almonds and covered in milk chocolate.
 The two products share common packaging and logo design, with Mounds using a red color scheme and Almond Joy blue.

 History

 Originally invented by candy maker Vincent Nitido of West Haven, Connecticut, Mounds was created in 1920 as a single piece for 5 cents.
 In 1929, the Peter Paul Candy Manufacturing Company purchased the line and began production.
 The format changed to two pieces that still sold for 5 cents, with the price rising to 10 cents after World War II.
 Mounds was made in milk chocolate as well.

-During World War II, Peter Paul was faced with severe shortages of sugar and coconut which had been shipped from the Philippines before war broke out.
+During World War II, Peter Paul was faced with severe shortages of sugar and coconut, which had been shipped from the Philippines before war broke out.
 The company instead began sourcing coconut from the Caribbean using its own fleet of small vessels for transportation of coconut supplies to the United States.
-Nicknamed the "Flea Fleet", these seven ships were small enough to avoid detailed scrutiny by German naval war vessels operating in the Caribbean and yet carried sufficient supply of coconut to keep Peter Paul in operation during the war.
+Nicknamed the "Flea Fleet", these seven ships were small enough to avoid detailed scrutiny by German naval vessels operating in the Caribbean and yet carried sufficient supply of coconut to keep Peter Paul in operation during the war.
 Rather than sacrifice quality, the company discontinued some of its lesser selling brands and concentrated production on the Mounds candy bar.
 Over the years, Peter Paul added several products to its line, including the Almond Joy candy bar (1946) and York Peppermint Patties (1940).

 Cadbury and Peter Paul merged in 1978, and Hershey Foods purchased the company's U.S. operations in 1988.

-Mounds, Almond Joy and other Peter Paul confections, were manufactured in Naugatuck, Connecticut, from the early 1920s until 2007.
+Mounds, Almond Joy, and other Peter Paul confections were manufactured in Naugatuck, Connecticut, from the early 1920s until 2007.
 In 1950, Peter Paul Candy Manufacturing Company built a larger plant in Naugatuck to produce its confections.
 Following its acquisition of Mounds and Almond Joy in 1988, The Hershey Company continued to manufacture Mounds and Almond Joy at the Peter Paul plant, before moving the manufacturing operation to a more modern plant in Stuarts Draft, Virginia, in 2007.
 At the time of the move, the 250,000 square foot Naugatuck plant was operating at 40% capacity.

 A limited-edition Mounds Island Orange candy bar was introduced in 2006 with orange-colored and orange-flavored coconut but did not last long.